Ginnungagap -- a massively parallel cosmological initial conditions generator: ICs Preparation Paradigm

 The resolution of the white noise field is increased by generating a new WN realization from the existing one while applying constraints that preserve the large-scale structure of the original field.
 The algorithm implementing this procedure is described in ~\ref{sec:wn} and is available in the tool \texttt{realSpaceConstraints}.
 With this tool, the one-dimensional resolution of the WN grid can be increased by a factor of 2 or 3/2, or by any multiple of these factors through repeated application of the procedure.

 The constraints on the WN are applied locally.
 For example, if the resolution is doubled in one dimension, the algorithm replaces every two cells of the low-resolution WN with four new cells in the high-resolution WN.
 In the case of a 3/2 increase, two cells are replaced by three.
-As a result, all Fourier modes are affected, including those already present in the low-resolution WN.
-Our tests have shown that this may distort the large-scale structure, so it is often desirable to reduce the influence of the rescaled WN on the large-scale modes.
+As a result, all Fourier modes are affected, including those already present in the low-resolution WN{, see Fig.~\ref{fig:WN_comparison} in the Appendix}.
+Our tests have shown that this may distort the large-scale structure {(see details in Section~\ref{sec:algorithms})}, so it is often desirable to reduce the influence of the rescaled WN on the large-scale modes.
 This can be achieved by combining the VFs obtained from both the low- and high-resolution WN fields.

-The small scale modes are cut from the high-res velocity field by applying a spherical top hat filter in k-space: \be \widetilde{v_j}^{small}(\mathbf{k}) = \widetilde{v_j}^{high-res}(\mathbf{k}) f(|\mathbf{k}|r_s),\, f(x) = (x>1)?
+The small scale modes are cut from the high-res velocity field by applying a spherical top hat filter in k-space: \be \widetilde{v_j}^{small}(\mathbf{k}) = \widetilde{v_j}^{high-res}(\mathbf{k}) (1-f(|\mathbf{k}|r_s)),\, f(x) = (x<1)?
 1 : 0 \ee where $r_s$ is the cutoff scale.
-The large scale modes are cut from the low-res velocity field: \be \widetilde{v_j}^{large}(\mathbf{k}) = \widetilde{v_j}^{low-res}(\mathbf{k}) (1-f(|\mathbf{k}|r_s)). \ee The large and small scale modes are then added together, but since the large-scale modes are obtained on the low-res grid, they are first interpolated onto the high-res grid using cloud-in-cell method (which also involves deconvolution of the field by dividing it by the Fourier transform of the interpolation kernel).
+The large scale modes are cut from the low-res velocity field: \be \widetilde{v_j}^{large}(\mathbf{k}) = \widetilde{v_j}^{low-res}(\mathbf{k}) f(|\mathbf{k}|r_s). \ee The large and small scale modes are then added together, but since the large-scale modes are obtained on the low-res grid, they are first interpolated onto the high-res grid using cloud-in-cell (CiC) method (which also involves deconvolution of the field by dividing it by the Fourier transform of the interpolation kernel).

-In addition to the sharp top-hat filter, we also tested a smooth filter with an exponential transition.
-However, we found that it yields less consistent results between different resolutions, particularly in the recovered halo masses.

 This methodology for constructing high-resolution VFs further allows their generation not only across the full simulation box but also within smaller subvolumes, which is particularly relevant for producing zoomed initial conditions.
 Since the high-resolution WN field is constructed locally, the refined WN grid may be restricted to a limited region of the original volume.
 The corresponding VFs in this subvolume are then obtained by interpolating the low-resolution VFs and superimposing the small-scale perturbations derived from the new high-resolution WN field.